-Twenty Armenian enterprises shared experience at national conferences with 70 participants including high level officials and representatives of international organizations (April 2015, forthcoming May 2017).
+Twenty Armenian enterprises shared experience at national conferences with 70 participants including high level officials and representatives of international organizations (April 2015, May 2017).

-6 RECP forums attracted more than 150 participants to discuss RECP methodology and to develop a national RECP Primer (2015-2016).
+6 RECP forums (English and Armenian) attracted more than 150 participants to discuss RECP methodology and to develop a national RECP Primer (2015-2016).